CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2022/schedule.md

 | All day |  **Networking on Discord** | |

 ---

+[Register now](/conference/2022/CppIndiaCon-reg-form/) for a day of learning, exchange and networking!

 Networking Tables will remain open on CppIndia **Discord server** for networking whole day.
 Please [join CppIndia discord channel](https://discord.gg/Wz42tX5){:target="_blank"}.